 This post is also available in: Svenska

-Some have such a great relationship with their in-laws or parents, that they would like to have the in-laws or parents living in the same home, as support.
-Many (if not most, I think) find it a bit awkward.
-If this is true for you, then ask your relatives to arrange other accommodation and help them find some if you want.
-Talk to your partner about how you want the visits to be arranged and be clear about it with the family!
+A common reason why you want to plan a trip abroad with babies is to meet your own, or your partner’s family.
+This is absolutely important.
+But what about suggesting that they come and visit instead?
+Some people have really good relationships with their in-laws or parents that they would like to have them living with them.
+Many (if not most, I think) find it a bit exhausting.
+If this resonates with you, then ask your relatives to arrange other accommodation.
+Maybe help them if you want.
+Talk to your partner about how you want it arranged and be clear about it with the family!

-When the family has found stability
+When your family has found stability

 RS virus on the plane

 Common cold viruses, such as RS viruses and others, as well as the flu, can very well be transmitted more easily in a plane than when you are at home.
 Think twice before flying with a child under the age of three months during the RS virus season.

 Malaria, which is transmitted through mosquito bites in warm countries, can be fatal to young children.
 The smaller the child, the more dangerous.
 Particularly feared is cerebral malaria, or malaria in the brain, which mainly affects children under the age of two.